zs2love/spring-cloud-learning/README.md

+# This project to learn and understand Spring Cloud, all the material is getting from http://blog.didispace.com/springcloud3/, thanks for the great material for learning.

 # Ribbon
-* Expose the interface and call the clients which have been registered in Eureka.
+Expose the interface and call the clients which have been registered in Eureka.
 ```java
 /**
     @LoadBalanced to implement the load balance of calling the consumer.